Irgun: Description as a terrorist organization

 Clare Hollingworth, the Daily Telegraph and The Scotsman correspondent in Jerusalem during 1948 wrote several outspoken reports after spending several weeks in West Jerusalem:

-Irgun is in fact rapidly becoming the 'SS' of the new state.
-There is also a strong 'Gestapo' – but no-one knows who is in it.

 Other

 A US military intelligence report, dated January 1948, described Irgun recruiting tactics amongst Displaced Persons (DP) in the camps across Germany:

-'Irgun ... seems to be concentrating on the DP police force.
+Irgun ... seems to be concentrating on the DP police force.
 This is an old technique in Eastern Europe and in all police states.
 By controlling the police, a small, unscrupulous group of determined people can impose its will on a peaceful and inarticulate majority; it is done by threats, intimidation, by violence and if need be bloodshed ... they have embarked upon a course of violence within the camps.'

 Alan Dershowitz wrote in his book The Case for Israel that unlike the Haganah, the policy of the Irgun had been to encourage the flight of local Arabs.